 Afraid you might own worthless stock?

-First, make sure your stock is worthless, and keep whatever proof you have in your tax records, should the IRS ask for proof.
-When you have stocks that have become completely worthless, report them on Form 8949, Sales and Other Dispositions of Capital Assets, with your purchase date and December 31 as the date sold.
+First, make sure your stock is worthless, and keep whatever proof you have in your tax records should the IRS ask for it.
+When you have stocks that have become completely worthless, report them on Form 8949 (Sales and Other Dispositions of Capital Assets) with your purchase date and December 31 as the date sold.
 The total transactions from Form 8949 will be carried to Schedule D and Form 1040.

-If you sell a certain type of stock for a loss, then buy the same stock within 30 days, you have what is called a wash sale and are not permitted to claim the loss.
-You loss isn't gone; instead, include the loss in a later sale of the stock.
+If you sell a certain type of stock for a loss, then buy the same stock within 30 days, you have what is called a wash sale and are not permitted to claim the loss from the initial sale.
+But, the loss isn't entirely gone, as it may be added to a later sale of the stock.

 Long-term and short-term transactions

-Long-term capital gains are gains from the sale of stocks, bonds, collectibles, and other assets that you owned for one year and one day or more.
+Long-term capital gains are gains from the sale of stocks, bonds, collectibles, and other assets you have owned for more than one year.
 It is important to keep track of your ownership period because there are lower tax rates on long-term capital gains.
 Short-term gains are taxed the same as your other income, long-term gains are taxed at 0%, 15%, or 20%.

 The long-term capital gains rate schedule

-The capital gains tax rates changed under tax reform.
-Under the old tax laws, the changes in the tax rates were tied to the regular income tax tables.
-Under tax reform, the change in tax rates is tied to a taxable income amount.
+The capital gains tax rates changed under the Tax Cuts and Jobs Act (TCJA) passed in 2017.
+Under old tax laws, increases or decreases in the tax rates were tied to the regular income tax rate changes.
+Under the TCJA, the capital gain tax rate change is no longer tied to the regular income tax rates, but instead, is now part of the Internal Revenue Code (IRC).

 Why Jackson Hewitt®?